 Randy’s teaching endorsements in U.S. Government and in U.S. History are well used especially regarding what Presidents did or didn’t accomplish during their terms.
 His favorite President is Abe Lincoln.

 I often hung out with Abe and his son Tad during my lunch break when I worked for the State of Iowa (Do you know where this monument is found?)

 I am pretty certain Abe had a fantastic work ethic and took great pride in his work.
-I take great pride in my work and so does Randy.
+Like Abe, I do too; and so does Randy.
 I hope you do too!
+Here’s an article that will help you grasp the concept of taking pride in your work from the get go.

 Recall from my previous blog that I believe you get your work ethic from your parents.
-Yet, what about the person who didn’t have great role models yet still exhibit qualities and traits of a hard worker/a person with good work ethic.
-Here’s an article that will help you grasp the concept of taking pride in your work from the get go.
+Yet, what about the person who didn’t have great role models yet still exhibit qualities and traits of a hard worker/a person with good work ethic?

-I’ve found that it can be easy to exceed the expectations of others simply by being someone who is reliable, on-time, diligent and professional.
+I’ve found that it can be easy to exceed the expectations of others simply by being someone who is reliable, on-time, diligent, and professional.
 I think these are all hallmarks of people with a strong work ethic.